Food Regulation in Canada

-So there you have it.
-You should plan on spending an average of nine to twelve hours per week to complete a module.
+You should plan on spending an average of nine to twelve hours per week.
 You simply go online each week and a new module will be waiting.
 Read the materials, explore the hyperlinked and other Internet-based resources, complete the assignment, upload your assignment into the course assignment drop box, and you’re done for the week.
-Now, lets be realistic.
-What if you’re called out of town for a week or are otherwise unable to access or complete a module within the one week time limit?
-No problem.
-Time extensions can be granted; and if you give us a bit of notice, the course materials can be provided to you by fax or email attachment.

 If you are looking for a convenient way to continue your education and you need information regarding the regulation of foods in Canada, or if you work for a company planning an expansion into the Canadian market, this is the course for you.